rsvim/rfc/6-ColoringSystem.md

 2. If rsvim directly uses `syntect` library, it means rsvim will have to use the `.sublime-syntax` config files, or the `.tmLanguage` config files.
 The biggest `.sublime-syntax` configs are maintained by sublime-text's open source packages: [sublimehq/Packages](https://github.com/sublimehq/Packages), and the biggest `.tmLanguage` configs are maintained by github linguist grammars [github-linguist/linguist/vendor/grammars](https://github.com/github-linguist/linguist/tree/main/vendor/grammars) (most these grammars are not updated for many years).
 3. If rsvim directly uses `vscode-textmate` library, it means rsvim will have to implement a javascript-runtime to run the library.
 Which performance can be a big issue (syntax engine should be directly embedded inside editor and be very performant).

-### Treesitter
+### TreeSitter

 Pros:

 1. Most accurate parsing results/tokens.
 Note: We don't consider LSP servers as a syntax engine here, even it also provide semantic tokens.
-2. Treesitter has an official library and rust binding.
+2. TreeSitter has an official library and rust binding.
 The library is actively maintained, and it has an actively maintained community for most programming languages, see the [list of parsers](https://github.com/tree-sitter/tree-sitter/wiki/List-of-parsers).

 Cons:

-1. Treesitter is slower than regex-based engine (to be fare, treesitter provides most accurate results and more flexible framework, while regex-based engines provide more buggy results and simple tech solutions).
+1. TreeSitter is slower than regex-based engine (to be fare, treesitter provides most accurate results and more flexible framework, while regex-based engines provide more buggy results and simple tech solutions).
 TODO: Can treesitter support partial parsing, and generate a error-tolerant result?
 If not, it means treesitter
-2. Treesitter parsers need to be compiled (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) on user's local machine, then load into the editor to work with treesitter.
+2. TreeSitter parsers need to be compiled (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) on user's local machine, then load into the editor to work with treesitter.
 Note: a collection of pre-built parsers can alleviate the need for C/C++ compilers in some popular OS (Windows/Linux/MacOs) and CPU architectures (x86_64/amd64/arm64).

 ## Solution

-The final solution choice is: TextMate vs Treesitter.
+The final solution choice is: TextMate vs TreeSitter.

 I believe treesitter is a better choice because both itself and its community are actively maintained, a clear documentation about how to use it.
 The issues are: